MewsSystems/gitbook-channel-manager-api/guidelines/README.md

 ### Sales channel not listed

 If you are connected to a sales channel which is not listed, and you are certified to use Sources, then you can add the new channel source through the API.
-Simply send the reservation with the named sales channel or source, using [Mews: Process group](../mews-operations/reservations.md#process-group) and the `sources` array, but leave the new source `code` value as `null`.
-Mews will add the new channel to the database and auto-generate a new code.
+Simply send the reservation using [Mews: Process group](../mews-operations/reservations.md#process-group) and use the `sources` array, but when specifying the unlisted source, leave the `code` value as `null`.
+Take care to specify the correct `name` and `type` for the source.
+Mews will add the new channel to the database and auto-generate a new code for it.
 To verify the new channel has been added, and to fetch the new code, use [Get channels](../mews-operations/configuration.md#get-channels).
 You can then use that code for future reservations as normal.

 For example: